 When you find yourself in the position of needing a loan, figuring out the type of loan that’s right for you is oftentimes more difficult than it needs to be.
 While the benefit to every loan is mostly the same – quick money – understanding the logistics behind them can be tricky.

 Two of the most common and easy-to-get loans are installment loans and payday loans.
 But what’s the difference?

 A payday loan is a short term, open-ended loan that is very easy to obtain so long as you have a steady source of income and a bank account.
 They are also fast – applications take little to no time and you get your cash in hand in as little as a business day.

-Payday loans get their name from the attribute that they’re designed to be paid back in full (plus fees) on your next payday following taking out the loan, meaning you have up to 30 days to pay it off.
+PaSingle-pay payday loans get their name from the attribute that they’re designed to be paid back in full (plus fees) on your next payday following taking out the loan, meaning you have up to 31 days to pay it off, depending on borrowers location.
 Payday loan companies can be found at walk-in locations in most cities or online and are usually easy to find.